awsdocs/amazon-personalize-developer-guide/doc_source/recommendations-batch.md

 # Getting batch recommendations<a name="recommendations-batch"></a>

- To get recommendations for large datasets that do not require real\-time updates, you can use an asynchronous batch workflow\.
+ To get recommendations for large datasets that do not require real\-time updates, you can use an asynchronous batch workflow with historical data only\.
 For example, you might get product recommendations for all users on an email list, or get [item\-to\-item similarities \(SIMS\)](native-recipe-sims.md) across an inventory\.

  To get batch recommendations with Amazon Personalize, you use a batch inference job\.
 A *batch inference job* is a tool that imports your batch input data from an Amazon S3 bucket, uses your solution version to generate recommendations, and exports the recommendations to an Amazon S3 bucket\.
+We recommend that you use a different location for your output data \(either a folder or a different Amazon S3 bucket\)\.
+To use data you record in real time with the PutEvents API operation, you must retrain your solution version before creating the batch inference job\.

 The batch workflow is as follows: